-Research what the Tesco grocery chain, in the UK, is doing now to assist consumers in buying locally produced food.
-Part of their plan included developing a carbon calorie counter to allow shoppers to calculate the carbon footprint of their weekly shop.
-They chose to end their carbon labeling program.
-Why?
+Research what the Tesco grocery chain, in the UK, is doing to assist consumers in buying locally produced food.
+Part of the plan is to develop a carbon calorie counter that will allow shoppers to calculate the carbon footprint of their weekly shop.

 PROJECT: Approach a local grocer to survey its policy on food choices related to climate change.
 Look at the origins of the produce and devise a plan the store can use to make change.
 For example, are the apples local, or travelling across the globe?
 What are local choices for produce?
 Are customers willing to pay extra for local produce?
-On the Internet, search "carbon footprint label" for more information.
+On the internet, search "Tesco regional sourcing" for more information.

 Learn more about the 100 Mile Diet at http://100milediet.org/.
 What are the benefits?
 What are the challenges?
-How has this concept evolved over the years?
+Also, refer to David Suzuki's Green Guide (2008) to find out how to create a diet that will lower your ecological footprint.